oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 #### 3.1.4.1 "Anonymous" Type Definitions

-The [[JADN Specification](#jadn-v10)] conformance statement (section 7) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Extensions" (section 3.3).
-Section&nbsp;3.3 explains that extensions "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
-Extensions are syntactic sugar that can be replaced by core definitions without changing their meaning."
+The [[JADN Specification](#jadn-v10)] conformance statement (section 8) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Shortcuts" (section 3.3).
+Section&nbsp;3.3 explains that shortcuts "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
+Shortcuts are syntactic sugar that can be replaced by core definitions without changing their meaning."
-While the implementation of extensions by JADN tools is optional, in a conformance sense, the availability of extensions reduces the level of effort required by a JADN schema author and can make a schema more compact and understandable.
+While the implementation of shortcuts by JADN tools is optional, in a conformance sense, the availability of shortcuts reduces the level of effort required by a JADN schema author and can make a schema more compact and understandable.